How To Do Weighted Bench Dip: Benefits and Alternates

 • Use a dumbbell instead of a weight plate.

-• Knee Bent Weighted Bench Dip: Do this exercise without the flat bench for your legs.
-For this variation, keep your feet on the floor and weight on your thigh.
+• Knee Bent Weighted Bench Dip: For this variation, keep your feet on the floor and weight on your thigh.

 Weighted Tricep Dip Benefits